Let’s Interview: Wii U Modder and YouTube Creator REGNR8 (Jeremy King)!

 Well, we thought it might.
 Cause long before this interview was ever set up, REGNR8 actually provided us with the evidence that the ‘Breath of the Wild multiplayer mod’ everyone was talking about was actually a fake.
 It was his journalism that debunked the story which set sites like Eurogamer and Destructoid ablaze.

 Which is why today, we’re talking to him about his experiences in modding, YouTube video creation and the state of gaming journalism in 2018.
 It’s gonna be one hell of a ride!

 1. Though first and foremost, let’s start with the personal background question.
 Who exactly are you?

 Hi!
 My name is Jeremy King.

-Those who have followed me on YouTube since I started or who are members of my Discord server community, THE KINGDOM OF GEEKS, will know me better by my screen name REGNR8 (reads: regenerate).
+Those who have followed me on YouTube since I started or who are members of my Discord server community, Jeremy King Tech, will know me better by my screen name REGNR8 (reads: regenerate).

 I wear many hats so to speak but my current focus is as a content creator where I am busy working on videos and special effects projects.

 Most of the videos on my channel have a focus on technology and video game emulation.